-History of Ag in Manitoba
+History of Agriculture in Manitoba

-Prepared by Morris Deveson
+Prepared by Morris Deveson (2007)

-Agricultural settlement and farming in Manitoba is really not very old, less than 200 years, and is young by world standards.
-Historians like Grant MacEwan, W.L.
-Morton, J.H.
-Ellis, E.S.
-Russenholt and many others have researched, documented and recorded development over the years.
 Two aspects of our agricultural development make history particularly interesting, first the rapid progress in technology and secondly the people who made it all happen.